“The Great Task” Youth Leadership Programs in Community ServiceOffered July through October for student and youth groups looking for something MORE!

 History can do more than instruct; it can also inspire.
 The “Great Task” Youth Program in Community Service and Leadership is for student or youth groups in grade levels 7 to 12, looking for intensive leadership and character-building experiences that go beyond traditional curriculum-based field trips.
 While in Gettysburg, participants of the “Great Task” program will learn about the actions, decisions, leadership and other traits (including integrity, endurance, teamwork and others) demonstrated by ordinary individuals confronted with the extraordinary challenges presented by the Battle of Gettysburg, whether they were soldiers, doctors, nurses, or civilians.
 Participating students will then work to apply lessons of leadership and good character to identified community service projects in their own home communities.

 Past participants have included student councils, Boys and Girls Clubs, scout troops, after-school program organizations, and youth military and service organizations.
 The Great Task Program is tailored to the goals and mission of your organization.
-For more information, and an application packet, email us at firstname.lastname@example.org.
+Visit the American Battlefield Trust website for more information and to apply.